andreas-kupries/kettle/embedded/md/doc/files/kettle_installer.md

 To get help about the methods of "build\.tcl", and their complete syntax, invoke "build\.tcl" with argument __help__, i\.e\., like

-    /path/to/tclsh8\.5 /path/to/kettle/kettle \-f /path/to/kettle/build\.tcl help
+    /path/to/tclsh8.5 /path/to/kettle/kettle -f /path/to/kettle/build.tcl help

 ## <a name='subsection8'></a>Build & Installation \(Help\)